TUMFTM/YawMomentDiagrams/README.md

 10. Stability: change of Yaw Moment in respect to body slip angle changes (positive: stable reaction to external disturbance; negative: unstable reaction to external disturbance)

 # References
+A quick and easy to read introduction into yaw moment diagrams is given in the [DrRacings Blog](https://drracing.wordpress.com/2015/07/20/the-joy-of-yaw-moment-diagrams/)

 Literature from which these algorithms are inspired from:
 ```
 @book{Milliken.1995,